 Many women are unsure if they should forego their morning cup of coffee or skip their daily coffee break during pregnancy.
 The confusion regarding this topic is understandable as the recommendations on caffeine and coffee consumption during pregnancy are not as black and white as a cup of coffee with a side of cream!

 Because caffeine crosses the placenta, large amounts could affect babies in the same way it does adults.
-These effects include a faster heart rate, tremors, increased breathingrate, and trouble sleeping- but this is only when the mother consumes more than 500mg of caffeine each day (the amount found in more than three cups of coffee).
-This has lead many pregnant women to think that caffeine should be avoided completely during pregnancy.
+These effects include a faster heart rate, tremors, increased breathing rate, and trouble sleeping, but this is only when the mother consumes more than 500mg of caffeine each day (the amount found in more than three cups of coffee).

-So fill your most of your glasses with low calorie and low caffeine products, but don’t let the caffeine content of your morning cup of Joe stop you from enjoying this popular beverage.
-Coffee is actually a good source of health-promoting antioxidants and has been shown to improve cognitive function and reduce risk of some diseases.
-As it goes for most everything we eat or drink (except for the foods that should be avoided during pregnancy such as alcohol and high-mercury fish), moderation is key.
-So based on the research, during pregnancy youcan still wake up and smell (and drink) the coffee!
+Fill your most of your glasses with low calorie and low caffeine products, but don’t let the caffeine content of your morning cup of Joe stop you from enjoying this popular beverage.
+Coffee is actually a good source of health-promoting antioxidants and has been shown to improve cognitive function and reduce the risk of some diseases.
+As it goes for almost everything we eat or drink (except for the foods that should be avoided during pregnancy such as alcohol and high-mercury fish), moderation is key.
+So based on the research, during pregnancy, you can still wake up and smell (and drink) the coffee!